-Calculated Metrics let you, the user, create gauges based on formulas just like you would in Microsoft Excel.
+Calculated Metrics allow you to create gauges based on formulas just like you would in Microsoft Excel.
+Create data mashups with data from different datasources and datasets.
 For example, if you want to DIVIDE the number of Tickets Closed Today by the number of Tickets Opened Today to get a sense of that key ratio, you can do so in a few clicks in the Gauge Builder.

 Before getting started you need to know a few things about this feature:

-- This feature is available for customers in our Enterprise and Advanced plans.
+- This feature is available for customers in our Enterprise and Enterprise+ plans.
 If you want to upgrade you can visit your Billing Portal or contact our team.

 - Calculated Metrics feature is based on the Layers feature in the Gauge Builder so you'll get familiar with this concept as you start building your formulas.
 Layers is a feature that has been out since day one, but some users have not used it yet.
 It's easy, not to worry!

 In the example above, which we call the "Kill Rate" Gauge, users typically want to see this ratio in a single number on a dashboard.
 In order to accomplish this, you'll use these three features in the Gauge Builder: